Police: 15-year-old boy stabbed at Bronx subway turnstile

 The video shows several people swinging their arms at the boy as he’s cornered in a turnstile with his back against the metal barrier that blocks access to the platform until a fare is paid.

-Police said the assailants used a sharp object, cutting the boy’s left elbow and puncturing his chest.
+Police say the assailants used a sharp object, cutting the boy’s left elbow and puncturing his chest.
 He was treated at a hospital and released.

 No arrests have been made.